Consult With an Experienced Workers’ Comp Attorney – Wilmington, NC

 North Carolina workersâ compensation laws protect your right to request a second opinion doctor, and you can file a request with the North Carolina Industrial Commission (NCIC) asking them to order the insurance company to pay for the second opinion doctor.
 If the NCIC agrees with your request, it will order the insurance company to allow you to see the doctor of your choice.

-Why Hire Us as Your Wilmington Work Injury Lawyer?
+Why Hire Us as Your Wilmington Workers’ Comp Lawyer?

 At the Law Offices of James Scott Farrin, our workersâ compensation team includes two former NCIC Commissioners, as well as attorneys and paralegals who previously worked for insurance companies.
 We understand the tactics that âthe other sideâ often employ when a workersâ comp claim is made.

-We also have several attorneys who are North Carolina State Bar Board Certified Specialists in Workersâ Compensation law â the highest level of legal specialization available in North Carolina.
+We also have several workers’ compensation attorneys who are North Carolina State Bar Board Certified Specialists in Workersâ Compensation law â the highest level of legal specialization available in North Carolina.

-And our firm was recognized by U.S. News â Best LawyersÂź as one of the âBest Law Firmsâ for workersâ compensation law for the greater Raleigh area in 2022 â for the seventh consecutive year.
-3
+And our firm was recognized by U.S. News â Best LawyersÂź as one of the âBest Law Firmsâ for workersâ compensation law for the greater Raleigh area in 2024 â for the tenth consecutive year.
+4

-If you have been injured at work, we want to help, and we are experienced in workersâ compensation law.
+If you have been injured at work, we want to help, and we are experienced in workplace injuries and workersâ compensation law.
 Call us at 1-866-900-7078 or contact our Wilmington office for a free case evaluation today.

 Practice Areas